 Also known simply as the Reading Room or the Harry Potter Room due to its high ceiling and chandeliers, the Gould Reading Room is the hub of the library and a popular study area for students.
 The Circulation and Reference Desks are located in the Reading Room.

-The carrels on the 4th floor are for JSD candidates only.
+The carrels on the 4th floor are for JSD candidates and visiting scholars only.
 Once a carrel has been assigned by the library, it can not be reassigned by the user.
 The library has the sole discretion to reassign carrels due to changing needs and circumstances.
 JSD candidates who are interested in using one of these carrels for their doctoral studies should email firstname.lastname@example.org.

 4TH Floor Study Rooms